solrachix/south-america-star/README.md

 ## :information_source: Como usar
-To clone and run this application, you will need [Git] (https://git-scm.com) installed on your computer, or simply download the compressed application [LINK] (https://github.com/cogumm/NextLevelWeek /archive/master.zip)
+To clone and run this application, you will need [Git](https://git-scm.com) installed on your computer, or simply download the compressed application [LINK](https://github.com/cogumm/NextLevelWeek/archive/master.zip)

 ### Install Under construction :construction:
 ```bash